This article is updated annually and was last updated in October 2022.

 La Ola Pop Shop features gourmet paletas and ice cream.
 Founded in 1995 by native German Reinhard Halterman, New World Bakery proudly serves fresh bread every day to over 200 restaurants around Austin and San Antonio.
 Milt’s BBQ is right across the street from the Historic City Square Park and has been featured on KVUE as one of the top five BBQ joints in Central Texas.

-Also located in the Historic City Square Park, during the summer months, you can attend Movies On the Square.
+During the summer months, you can enjoy Movies in the Park, located at Gregg-Clarke Park.
 This is a great family-friendly event that you can bring the whole family to for free.

 What kind of businesses are located in Kyle, Texas?

-The top three employers in Kyle, Texas are Hays CISD, Seton Medical Center Hays and H-E-B Plus.
+The top three employers in Kyle, Texas are Hays CISD, Seton Medical Center Hays, and FedEx.

-At Kyle Crossing Shopping Center, you’ll find anchor retail tenants such as Target, Kohl’s and H-E-B. Another retail center is on the rise as well – Dry River District.
-Once developed, 300,000 sf will be available for retail tenants.
-It will be anchored by the already standing Home Depot and Evo Entertainment.
+At Kyle Crossing Shopping Center, you’ll find anchor retail tenants such as Target, Kohl’s, and H-E-B. Another retail center is on the rise as well – Dry River District.
+Once developed, 300,000 square feet will be available for retail tenants.
+It will be anchored by the already-standing Home Depot and Evo Entertainment.

 More and more businesses are discovering that Kyle has everything they need from a great workforce and schools to affordable living options for their workers,”